5 Reasons You May Need a CT Scan of Your Sinuses

 This technology took a giant leap forward when computing was added to the mix, giving us computed tomography, or the CT scan.
 Now, we’re able to achieve a cross-sectional, 3-dimensional view of the inner structures of the body, which paints a far more accurate picture.

-As sinus specialists, Dr. Cecil Yeung and the team here at Houston Sinus Surgery routinely turn to CT scans for a clearer picture of what’s happening inside these facial cavities.
+As sinus specialists, Dr. Cecil Yeung and Dr. Marcus Hershey here at Houston Sinus Surgery routinely turn to CT scans for a clearer picture of what’s happening inside these facial cavities.
 This technology is so effective, that we have our own CT scanner in-house.

 To give you an idea about why CT scans are so valuable when it comes to the health of your sinuses, here’s a look at five reasons why we use this technology.